fbpx

 2. Waxahatchee: I’ve been a fan of hers since Cerulean Salt back in 2013 and she’s done nothing but level up with each release since.
 Wednesday’s MJ Lenderman is the secret sauce here, and his own solo debut *just* missed my top ten.

-3. Madi Diaz: Crying shame we didn’t play this record, which I started listening to in preparation for her Charlottesville show in February and just couldn’t stop.
+3. Madi Diaz: I started listening to in preparation for her Charlottesville show in February and just couldn’t stop.
 “God Person” is one of the best songs of the year, and “Don’t Do Me Good” is the best song Kacey Musgraves was involved with in 2024.
 And yes, she also put a record out.

 4. Middle Kids: Another act who keeps leveling up, I’ve been a fan since their debut EP in 2017 but this year’s album was my favorite release of theirs yet.